 (5) A reference in this clause to the controller’s successor includes a reference to a continuing controller.

-22. Controller may inspect records
+22. Controller may inspect books

-A controller of property of a co-operative is entitled to inspect at any reasonable time any records of the co-operative that relate to the property and a person must not fail to allow the controller to inspect those books at such a time.
+A controller of property of a co-operative is entitled to inspect at any reasonable time any books of the co-operative that relate to the property and a person must not fail to allow the controller to inspect those books at such a time.

+[Clause 22 amended by No. 7 of 2016 s.
+191.]

 23. Lodging controller’s accounts

 (1) A controller of property of a co-operative must lodge with the Registrar an account —